MontSantos/Modular-Reconfigurable-Pedalboard/README.md

 ## 3D printed structures notes

 It was necessary to modify the case of the **Main board** to accommodate the final board layout.
+The front piece of the case was cut so the potentiometers could fit in the case.
+The removed piece was then put back in place once the circuit board was in position.

 ## Electronics hardware notes